A Disastrous Introduction

 You couldn’t make this shit up.

-Thank you so much for reading my little blog today! 🖤
+Thank you so much for reading my blog today! 🖤